 In healthy cells, the PIK3CA gene produces enzymes involved in helping cells grow, move, survive, and die at the right time.
 Only a few changes to this gene can cause a cell to become cancerous.

-PIK3CA mutations are found in 15 percent of all cancers, including one in four colon cancers, more than one third of liver cancers, and more than one quarter of all breast cancers.
+PIK3CA mutations are found in 15 percent of all cancers, including 1 in 4 colon cancers, more than a third of liver cancers, and more than a quarter of all breast cancers.
 They have also been found in a large fraction of endometrial cancer, prostate cancer, brain cancer, thyroid cancer, head and neck cancers, ovarian cancer, and stomach cancer, among others.

 Testing for a PIK3CA mutation requires a tumor sample, preferably one taken during a recent biopsy.

 Presence of a PIK3CA mutation can help predict how a patient with colorectal cancer will respond to aspirin treatment.

 Many drug companies are testing drugs that inhibit PI3K enzymes, a family of enzymes that includes PIK3CA.
 PIK3CA is difficult to target directly because it also plays a role in how cells take in sugar from the bloodstream.